python-ivi/python-ivi/README.md

     # python setup.py install

-## Usage example
+## Usage examples

-This sample Python code will use Python IVI to connect to an Agilent MSO7104A over LXI (VXI11), configure the timebase, trigger, and channel 1, capture a waveform, and read it out of the instrument.
+This sample Python code will use Python IVI to connect to an Agilent MSO7104A over LXI (VXI-11), configure the timebase, trigger, and channel 1, capture a waveform, and read it out of the instrument.

     # import Python IVI